wezleytsai/wezleytsai.github.io/_posts/2015-07-24-javascript-class-instantiation-and-inheritance-patterns.md

 <h2 id="pseudoclassical">Pseudoclassical</h2>

-The pseudoclassical pattern is the patternt that most resembles the classic class instantiation pattern of other langauges such as Java and C++.
+The pseudoclassical pattern is the pattern that most resembles the classic object instantiation pattern of other langauges such as Java and C++.
 Here the function `Pokemon` is capitalized by convention to indicate that it is a **constructor** (the capitalization does nothing special besides indicate to readers that this is a constructor).
 Constructor functions need to be instantiated by using the `new` keyword.

 The `new` keyword has the effect of letting `this` within the constructor function inherit from the prototype.
 The prototype in this case is `Pokemon.prototype` instead of a `pokemonMethods`. `Pokemon.prototype` is nothing more than an an object defined as a property of the constructor function (recall that functions are objects themselves, and can have arbitrary properties defined on them).
 For convenience, the `prototype` property is defined for you by JavaScript and is automatically the prototype of all instances created by the constructor.